The post-5pm (and Junior) code is...

 PRIZES

-Overall we have in excess of £2800 in AOF prizes to give away – including a whopping £800 combined total for our 2024 bass champion!
-As well as the Species Hunt and Wrasse categories, juniors and visiting anglers (living outside of Devon or Cornwall) are eligible for unique prizes too!
+Overall we have in excess of £2800 in AOF prizes to give away – including a whopping £800 combined total for our 2025 bass champion!
+As well as the Species Hunt (overall and Falmouth events) and Wrasse categories, juniors and visiting anglers (those living outside of Devon or Cornwall) are eligible for unique prizes too!

 BUY TICKETS